 Use Debugging Tools

 To find and address problems in the programme, debugging tools can be utilized, such as the Chrome Developer Tools.
-These tools give developers the ability to examine the application’s code, monitor performance, and instantly troubleshoot problems.
+Moreover, these tools give developers the ability to examine the application’s code, monitor performance, and instantly troubleshoot problems.

 Testing verifies that each component of the application is working correctly and accomplishing its stated goals.
 It also ensures that the programme works with a variety of hardware and web browsers.
 In addition, these tests help determine whether the application can withstand the expected level of traffic and user engagement without crashing or degrading.
 In the end, this makes it possible to identify performance bottlenecks and potential improvement areas for the application.